 - Maximize approximately 74,912 square feet at the Engineering Lab.
-Modifications at the Engineering Lab would include: - Interior renovations to the following buildings: - Minimum renovations to Buildings D, G, N, and T to address life safety and deferred maintenance (lighting and heating, ventilation, and cooling upgrades). - Moderate renovations to Buildings B, Q1, and Q2 would include interior wall modifications and potential replacement of stained wall/ceiling panels. - Major renovations to Building J would include construction of office and lab space. - Buildings A, H, and P would remain in their current state. - o Installation of cameras and illuminators on the exteriors of Buildings B and D. - Demolition of two sheds and the necessary clearing for new construction of a new boat shed(s). - Demolition of Building I - Construction of a new boat shed or sheds in the vicinity of Building I. - Construction of a stormwater detention pond on the south side of the property near Buildings H and I. - Trenching and ground work on the south side of Building B up to the area of Building I. - Repaving/reconfiguring of existing parking lots.
+Modifications at the Engineering Lab would include: - Interior renovations to the following buildings: - Minimum renovations to Buildings D, G, N, and T to address life safety and deferred maintenance (lighting and heating, ventilation, and cooling upgrades). - Moderate renovations to Buildings B, Q1, and Q2 would include interior wall modifications and potential replacement of stained wall/ceiling panels. - Moderate renovations to Building C including temporary patching and repairs to prevent mold and weather damage and removal of: - all non-load-bearing walls, sheetrock, doors, etc. (no load bearing walls would be impacted) - Existing ceiling tiles, lighting, and grid - Existing floor covering (carpet, tile, etc.) - Existing HVAC, dampers, and duct work - o Existing conduit - Existing electrical - Existing interior doors - o Existing bathrooms, including tile covering and fixtures - Major renovations to Building J would include construction of office and lab space. - Buildings A, H, and P would remain in their current state.

-- Tree clearing near the site entrance, between various structures, and around Building I. - The relocation of the ITMA program, Walnut Orchard aquatic lab, the Greenway water quality lab, and associated storage space to the Engineering Lab.
+- o Installation of cameras and illuminators on the exteriors of Buildings B and D. - Demolition of two sheds and the necessary clearing for new construction of a new boat shed(s). - o Demolition of Building I - Construction of a new boat shed or sheds in the vicinity of Building I. - Regrading of the area north of Building I (south of Building B). - Construction of a stormwater detention pond on the south side of the property near Buildings H and I. - Trenching and ground work on the south side of Building B up to the area of Building I. - Repaving/reconfiguring of existing parking lots. - Tree clearing near the site entrance, between various structures, and around Building I. - Planting a new 25 foot tall vegetative buffer south of Building B and north of the proposed new boat sheds. - The relocation of the ITMA program, Walnut Orchard aquatic lab, the Greenway water quality lab, and associated storage space to the Engineering Lab.